allegro/bigflow/docs/deployment.md

 Of course, you can also grant bucket-level access only to these two buckets.

 ## Dataflow

-If you want to run a Dataflow process, you need to prepare two Cloud Storage folders:
+If you want to run a Dataflow process, you need to prepare a Cloud Storage bucket for the two required folders:

 * The `staging_location` folder, which Dataflow uses to store all the assets needed to run a job.
 * The `temp_location` folder, which Dataflow uses to store temporary files during the execution.

-To create the folders, you need to create a bucket first.
+**You only need to create a bucket**, Dataflow creates the required folders in the specified bucket.

+To create a bucket, go to the [Cloud Storage browser](https://console.cloud.google.com/storage/browser) and choose the project where your run your pipeline.
+Next, create the "Create Bucket" button to open the bucket creator form.

+![Dataflow bucket](./images/brand_new_bucket.png)

 Provide a unique id for the bucket and choose the location which is closest to you.
 You can leave the rest of the form fields with the defaults.

-![Dataflow bucket](./images/brand_new_bucket.png)

-When you have a bucket, you can create folders.